thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/04_Define_Performance_Pipeline/README.md

 1. At *Build Configuration* change *Script Path* from `Jenkins` to `Jenkins.performance`.
 1. Finally, click **Save**.
 This step automatically triggers the pipeline.

-## Performance as a Self-Service Pipeline for Carts:
+## Result: Performance as a Self-Service Pipeline for Carts:
 ```
 @Library('dynatrace@master') _